-When in 'high-quality' mode, the laser travels across the entire width of the material at the same speed, but only marks the defined areas.
-This means that all jobs will be engraved at the same time across the entire engraving surface.
-The result is a very even, homogeneous laser engraving.
+In normal operating mode, the laser head generally travels over the width of the entire engraving area at a higher speed.
+The result is different exposure times and the material is engraved more deeply in some places.
+In the High-Quality Mode, the laser travels across the entire width of the job at the same speed marking only the defined areas for the engraving.
+That means that jobs are engraved at the same speed across the entire engraving surface.
+The result is a very even and homogeneous laser engraving.

-TLDR: Always activate 'high-quality' mode when a clean and perfect engraving result is desired, and the length of the engraving time is not critical.
-If you've got the time, why not?
+Summary: Always activate the High-quality Mode when a high-quality engraving is desired and the length of the engraving time is not critical.

 Turn on High-quality Mode by following these steps: